top of page

 What is counselling?

 Counselling is a type of talking therapy set in a safe, calm, confidential, non-judgemental environment.
-Where you have the opportunity to talk to a professional, trained counsellor sharing any issues, views, worries, concerns you may be experiencing.
-Allowing you to be heard, feel valued and understood.
-As you and your counsellor work together, your counsellor may provide some tools and techniques that will encourage you to explore and become aware of your life struggles and challenges.
-This will enable you to self-assess and self -reflect upon your life journey so far.
-You will develop the skills to identify positive coping strategies and set yourself future goals, which you will then use to work towards your fulfilment.
+Providing you with have the opportunity to talk to a professionally, trained counsellor to share any triggers, views, worries, challenges or concerns you may be experiencing.
+Where you would feel heard, feel valued and understood.
+As you and your counsellor work together exploring your challenges, your counsellor would provide you with some tools and techniques that would encourage you to explore and become aware of your life struggles, challenges and learn to connect with your emotions regarding these.
+This would allow you to learn of self -reflection, your self-worth and become self-aware as you begin move forward upon your life journey positively.
+Using healthier coping strategies would encourage you to set yourself future goals, provide hope and allow you to work towards your fulfilment.

 What is Pluralistic counselling?